hiiamrohit/nodeJs-file-upload/README.md

-File upload with progress bar in nodeJs
+File upload in nodeJs with progress bar
 ========

-* Simple file upload in nodejs with progress bar
+* Simple file upload in nodeJs with progress bar
 * Technoloy used: ``` NodeJs, expressJs, bootstrap, jquery ```

 ```npm install```